Rahul-49/Guess_the_word/README.md

-Thank you.
-Based on your detailed CSS, here’s an **enhanced and aligned version** of your `README.md` that better reflects your styling, responsiveness, and layout structure:

----

 # 🎮 Guess the Word Game

 An interactive and visually engaging **Word Guessing Game** built using **HTML**, **CSS**, and **JavaScript**.
 The player must identify the correct word from a scrambled version within a limited number of attempts.
 The UI is designed with modern visual elements and fully adapts across all screen sizes.